Cactus Flower Solar

 Cactus Flower Solar received a Major Comprehensive Plan Amendment through Pinal County in 2024 (Resolution No. 2024-PZ-PA-007-24).

-In 2025, Cactus Flower Solar will go before the Pinal County Board of Supervisors to request a Planned Area Development (“PAD”) and zone change from the current zoning designations in the project area.
-This process includes ongoing community input and opportunities for residents to ask questions and provide comments to the project, in addition to a public hearing.
+In 2025, Cactus Flower Solar will go before the Pinal County Planning and Zoning Board and the Pinal County Board of Supervisors to request a Planned Area Development (“PAD”), and zone change from the current zoning designations in the project area.
+This process includes ongoing community input and opportunities for residents to ask questions and provide comments on the project, in addition to public hearings.

 Is solar equipment safe for people and the environment?